Settlement Place Names

 From Chinese (běi) meaning "north" and (jīng) meaning "capital city".
 This is the name of the capital of China.

-Bejing (Settlement) Indian, Hindi
+Bejing (Settlement) Hindi

 Hindi form of Beijing.